abhinavroy1999/nanowire-fragmentation-code/README.md

 - _SINGLE_WIRE_: For single nanowire configuration.
 - _MULT_JUNC_: For nanowire grid consisting of 9 junctions.

-A sample command command for a *new* simulation for *90 degree* configuration is as follows:
+A sample command for a *new* simulation for *90 degree* configuration is as follows:
 ```bash
 ./nanowire_cuda.sh NEW DEG90
 ```